 You may hear about it with other names like Xun (a similar instrument) or Runik (a type of ocarina).
-Pronounced äkəˈrēnə, with the name given by a Italian called Giuseppe Donati meaning little goose.
+Pronounced äkəˈrēnə, with the name given by an Italian, called Giuseppe Donati meaning little goose.

 The types of ocarina are determined by shape meaning they have different sizes and holes:

 - Transverse: Most common, hold with both hands horizontally. versions of 10 & 12 holes.

 - Pendants: Smallest sometimes with animal shapes, versions of 4 & 6 holes.